fbeshears/register_coffee_models/readme.txt

 > coffee find_the_kittens.coffee

-If all goes well, you'll see the cat you saved the last time around in the listing of all cats saved.
+If all goes well, you'll see the cats you saved the last time around in the listing of all cats saved.